 Bunion (Hallux Valgus)

-• Hallux valgus is an abnormally positioned big toe, in which the joint at the base of the toe bulges outward from the inner side of the foot and the big toe points inward (toward the smaller toes).
+A bunion (Hallux valgus) is an enlargement or swelling of the joint at the base of your big toe and additional bone formation in some cases.
+Often this causes the joint at the base of the toe to bulge outward from the inner side of the foot, and the big toe points inward (toward the smaller toes).

 How do you treat it?